revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Log4J.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- log4j is a reliable, fast and flexible logging framework (APIs) written in Java, which is distributed under the Apache Software License.
+- Log4j is a reliable, fast, and flexible logging framework (APIs) written in Java, which is distributed under the Apache Software License.
 - Log4j has been ported to the C, C++, C#, Perl, Python, Ruby, and Eiffel languages.
 - Log4j is highly configurable through external configuration files at runtime.
 It views the logging process in terms of levels of priorities and offers mechanisms to direct logging information to a great variety of destinations, such as a database, file, console, UNIX Syslog, etc.